muaaashi/web/readme.txt

 DESCRIPTION:

-This (Glossy Beauty Salon website Template) is a clean, modern and well crafted responsive template designed to suite any Fashion designers, Beauty salon, Beauty parlor business promotions, Makeup artists profile needs.The clean layout helps this professional template to stand out.
+This (Aashi kearwani) is a clean, modern and well crafted responsive template designed to suite any Fashion designers, Beauty salon, Beauty parlor business promotions, Makeup artists profile needs.The clean layout helps this professional template to stand out.
 This is completely free and responsive template can be customized to fit any industry's need.This template is mobile and retina/hi-dpi ready which means your site will look awesome,